1904 – Heroism

 For the design of the Cross, ….we are indebted to Mr. G. G. Urquhart, Lieutenant, 115th Glasgow Company.

 In October 1904, the Cross for Heroism was awarded for the first time to Corporal James Morris of the 14th Cape Town Company, South Africa.
 In the same year that the first Cross for Heroism was awarded the Boys’ Life Brigade instituted the Distinguished service diploma, awarded along similar lines to that of the Cross.
 In 1915, The Boys’ Brigade instituted the Diploma for Gallant conduct for a brave act which did not meet the requirements of the Cross for Heroism.

-The Boys’ Brigade Cross for Heroism Certificate was introduced in 1926, presented together with the medal.
+The Boys’ Brigade Cross for Heroism Certificate was introduced a few years later, and was presented together with the medal.

 Two boys stand out particularly in the awards as they have the distinction of gaining both the Cross for Heroism and the Diploma for Gallant Conduct – a very notable achievement indeed.
 Andrew Bruce of 1st Falkirk won the Cross in 1926 when he was 13 by saving someone from drowning.
 Then in 1928 he saved another person from drowning this time being awarded the Diploma.
 Private Charles Barff (14) of 4th Leeds achieved the distinction in the reverse order but in the same year.
 In May 1931 he saved a person from drowning, was awarded the Diploma and then in July saved a second person from drowning gaining the Cross for Heroism.

 We will continue to add recipients of the Cross for Heroism to this virtual museum section.
 Anyone with information and material is encouraged to contact us so that these stories can be told.

 Tuck F - 1915